Finding a Top Financial Advisor Firm in Memphis, Tennessee

 Summit Asset Management

 The firm’s core services are investment management and financial planning.
-To engage Summit Asset’s services, you’ll need at least $500,000, the same minimum as Legacy Wealth Management, Waddell & Associates and Terraray.
+To engage Summit Asset’s services, you’ll need at least $500,000, the same amount as several other firms on our Memphis list.

 Summit Asset Management Background

-Lance Hollingsworth and John Laughlin own the remaining shares of the firm.
-Hollingsworth is the senior vice president of trading and operations.
-He’s a certified financial planner (CFP) and has worked in finance since 1993.
-Laughlin has worked for Summit since 2001 and is also a CFP.
+John N. Laughlin, Lance W. Hollingsworth and Peggy K. Adler are the owners of the firm.
+Hollingsworth has worked in finance since 1993.
+Laughlin has worked for Summit since 2001 and is a certified finanical planner (CFP).
 His industry experience stretches back to 1997.